|

 very similar to the Chase Game invented by Ralph Baer in 1966, which

-One of the two players disappears when it is hit by the other.
+One of the two players disappeared when hit by the other.
 This

-game shows the winner, opposed to Ralph Baer's game which didn't do
+game shows the winner, unlike Ralph Baer's game which didn't do

 so (but only hide the second player).